 - Make the spiced apples.
-Melt 2 tbsp butter in a saute pan over medium-low heat.
-Add 2 cups chopped apples, ¼ cup brown sugar, and ½ tsp cinnamon and cook until the apples are softened, about 10 minutes.
+Melt 2 tablespoon butter in a saute pan over medium-low heat.
+Add 2 cups chopped apples, ¼ cup brown sugar, and ½ teaspoon cinnamon and cook until the apples are softened, about 10 minutes.

 - Prepare the cinnamon butter.
-Whip together ½ cup softened butter with ¼ cup powdered sugar, 1 tsp cinnamon, and a pinch of salt until light and fluffy.
+Whip together ½ cup softened butter with ¼ cup powdered sugar, 1 teaspoon cinnamon, and a pinch of salt until light and fluffy.
 Set aside.

 - Make the eggnog waffle batter.
 Separate the egg yolks from the egg whites.
 Whip the egg whites until stiff peaks form.

-- Mix together the 2 egg yolks with 2 cups eggnog, 2 tsp vanilla, 2 tbsp maple syrup, and ⅓ cup vegetable oil.
+- Mix together the 2 egg yolks with 2 cups eggnog, 2 teaspoon vanilla, 2 tablespoon maple syrup, and ⅓ cup vegetable oil.

-- Add 1 ½ cups flour, 1 ½ tsp baking powder, ¼ tsp baking soda, ½ tsp salt, 1 tsp cinnamon, and ¼ cup cornstarch to the wet ingredients, stirring until combined.
+- Add 1 ½ cups flour, 1 ½ teaspoon baking powder, ¼ teaspoon baking soda, ½ teaspoon salt, 1 teaspoon cinnamon, and ¼ cup cornstarch to the wet ingredients, stirring until combined.
 Carefully fold in the egg whites just until combined.
 Let the batter rest for 10 minutes.